Some links on this page are affiliate links. We earn a commission if you click and purchase, at no extra cost to you.

 FAQ

-Where exactly do I put the .cursorrules file?
+Where exactly does the .cursorrules file go?

-How long should my .cursorrules file be?
+How long should a .cursorrules file be?

 Free tools mentioned